23 Oct 2019

 Hong Kong households and business establishments generate about 70,000 tonnes of waste electrical and electronic equipment (WEEE) every year.
 To promote recycling and proper disposal of WEEE generated in Hong Kong, the Government launched the Producer Responsibility Scheme on Waste Electrical and Electronic Equipment (WPRS), covering air-conditioners, refrigerators, washing machines, televisions, computers, printers, scanners and monitors (collectively referred to as regulated electrical equipment, or REE) since 1 August 2018.
 Under the WPRS, sellers of REE must provide for consumer a free removal service for disposal of the waste equipment.

-Located on a 3-hectare site in EcoPark, Tuen Mun, WEEE·PARK provides an essential infrastructure in support of WPRS.
+Located on a 3-hectare site in EcoPark, Tuen Mun, WEEE·PARK provides an essential infrastructure in support of WPRS starting from March 2018.
 As one of the leading facilities of its kind in the world, WEEE·PARK offers 4 processing lines, adopting advanced technologies to turn regulated WEEE into valuable secondary raw materials through a series of detoxification, dismantling and recycling processes.
 WEEE·PARK also equips with a refurbishment workshop to divert serviceable electrical appliances received for repair into refurbished items.

 The EcoPark, located in Tuen Mun, is one of the waste management facilities set up by the Government, with a site area of 20 hectares providing long term land at affordable costs for the recycling industry since 2007.
 A number of enterprises engaging in recycling of waste cooking oil, waste computer equipment, waste metals, waste plastics, waste wood, waste batteries, etc. have a presence in the EcoPark.